Aunt Leah's Place

 OVERVIEW

-Aunt Leah's Place is a top-rated 5-star charity with good impact.
-This excellent charity has a high results reporting grade and low funding reserves, indicating a need for funding.
+Aunt Leah's is a 5-star charity with best practices in financial transparency and a Good impact rating.
+This charity has a high results reporting grade and low funding reserves, indicating a need for funding.

 My anchor